Frank Demouge: Club career

-Demouge has spent the majority of his playing career in his native the Netherlands, before moving to England in the Summer of 2012.
+Demouge spent the majority of his playing career in his native the Netherlands, before moving to England in the summer of 2012.

 NEC

 Demouge began his professional career at NEC Nijmegen, where he played four seasons.
-His debut year was his most prolific where he amassed seven goals in twenty five appearances.
-His second season was equally impressive, scoring four in 29 appearances.
+His debut year was his most prolific with seven goals in 25 appearances.
+In his second season he scored four goals in 29 appearances.
 In the 2003–04 season, Demouge made his debut in the UEFA Cup, coming on as a 74th-minute substitute against Wisła Kraków.
-Demouge's final season was a disastrous year.
-With the end of his contract fast approaching, he was plagued with injuries and was eventually released from NEC.
+Demouge's final season was disappointing, plagued with injuries before eventually being released from NEC.

 Eindhoven

 Demouge signed for Eerste Divisie side FC Eindhoven in summer 2005.
-During the season of 2005-06, he managed to score nine goals in twenty nine appearances and he subsequently made a move to FC Den Bosch.
+During the season of 2005-06, he managed to score nine goals in 29 appearances and he subsequently made a move to FC Den Bosch.

 Willem II

 After a successful spell in the Eerste Divisie, Demouge returned to top flight football with Willem II in the summer of 2007.
 Shortly after joining, he suffered a knee injury and was out for few weeks.
 His competitive debut finally arrived in September against FC Twente where he scored an own goal in a 3–1 loss.
 His first goals came in a 6–0 home win against Excelsior where he scored a brace.
 He managed to net eight times that season.
-The following season was Demouge's most prolific, managing fourteen goals in thirty two appearances.
+The following season was Demouge's most prolific, managing 14 goals in 32 appearances.
 During this time, there was alleged interest of the Belgian side Club Brugge and Dutch side SC Heerenveen.
-However, he indicated that he has an aspiration to play English football and signed an extension.
+However, he indicated that he had an aspiration to play English football and signed an extension.

 Utrecht

 After attracting much interest from around Europe, he signed a three-year contract with FC Utrecht on 31 August 2010, on the transfer deadline day.
-During his first two seasons, he scored thirteen times in over forty three appearances, including a goal in a 3-3 UEFA Europa League draw against Italian side Napoli for whom Edinson Cavani netted a hattrick.
-However, again his time was plagued through injury and was released in the summer of 2012, a year before his expiration.
+During his first two seasons, he scored 13 times in 43 appearances, including a goal in a 3-3 UEFA Europa League draw against Italian side Napoli in which Edinson Cavani netted a hattrick.
+However, his time was again injury plagued and he was released in the summer of 2012, a year before his contract expired.